-The talus bone, which forms part of the ankle joint, is dome shaped and covered in a layer of cartilage.
-With an injury to this area, damage to the cartilage and even the underlying bone can occur.
-This is typically referred to as an osteochondral lesion or defect.
-It more commonly presents on the inside or medial aspect of the ankle but can affect the outer ankle too.
+The talus bone, which is the part of the ankle that enables smooth movement, has a dome-shaped top covered in a layer of cartilage.
+An injury can cause damage to this area and the underlying subchondral bone, resulting in a talar dome injury typically referred to as an osteochondral lesion or defect.
+While injuries commonly present on the inside or medial aspect of the ankle, the outer ankle can be affected as well.

 The cause of a talar dome injury may be due to major traumatic events or repetitive stress injuries such as:

 - Repetitive micro-trauma